greglandrum/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.md

 defines the executable I want to create, and then lists the RDKit and boost libraries I use.
 And that is pretty much that.

-Now I create a build dir, run `cmake` to setup the build, and run `make` to actually build my program:
+Next I create a build dir and run `cmake` to setup the build.
+On Windows I executed these commands using the bash shell that comes with a git install, but I'm sure you can make this work with other Windows shells too.

 ```
 (rdkit_dev) glandrum@stoat:~/RDKit_blog/src/simple_cxx_example$ mkdir build
-(rdkit_dev) glandrum@stoat:~/RDKit_blog/src/simple_cxx_example$ cd biuld
-bash: cd: biuld: No such file or directory
 (rdkit_dev) glandrum@stoat:~/RDKit_blog/src/simple_cxx_example$ cd build
 (rdkit_dev) glandrum@stoat:~/RDKit_blog/src/simple_cxx_example/build$ cmake ..
 -- The C compiler identification is GNU 14.3.0